ferreret/barcode_reader/README.md

 flake8 main.py
 ```

 Unit tests for the API endpoints and decoding logic are located in `test_main.py`.
+Unit tests for the core decoding logic in `barcode_decoder.py` have also been added.

 ## 📄 License
 MIT License - See [LICENSE](LICENSE) for details